This post may contain affiliate links. Read the full disclosure here.

 5. Clean all the things — with non-toxic products!

 Give everything a deep clean and do it with non-toxic cleaning products.
 I know people love the efficient germ-killing power of chemicals, but there are plant-based cleaning products out there that are just as effective but don’t contain toxic and potentially harmful chemicals.
-Something just doesn’t feel right about ushering in a beautiful season like Spring with a boatload of chemicals.
-But maybe that’s just me.
+Something just doesn’t feel right about ushering in a beautiful season like Spring with a load of chemicals.

 6. Add detoxifying plants to every room